 Use a similar who, what, where, when, and why and how method to help you narrow down your topic.
 Pick one aspect to focus on your research.

-Topic 1: Pick one specific rural community or a health issue affecting rural communities in Canada and evaluate it based on the course topics and health geography concepts.
+Topic 1: Pick one health issue affecting rural communities in Canada (e.g., access to MAID, maternal health resources, sexual health services, access to advanced treatments) and evaluate it based on the course topics and health geography concepts.

-Topic 2: Choose one public health challenge (e.g., obesity, aging population, substance use, vaccine hesitancy, safe housing) and explore how health geographers have engaged with the topic and their contributions to the research.
+Topic 2: Choose one public health challenge (e.g., aging population, opioid epidemic, homelessness) and explore how health geographers have engaged with the topic and their contributions to the research.
 What are the key issues highlighted or addressed by health geographers and how are they related to the course concepts and themes?

-Topic 3: Pick two social determinants of health that impact the health for specific communities in urban spaces and evaluate them based on the course topics and health geography concepts.
+Topic 3: Grounded in an understanding of geography as a determinant of health, pick two social determinants of health that impact specific communities in urban spaces and evaluate them based on the course topics and health geography concepts.

 Describe the what, who, where, and when of your topic based on your background research.